 Proximity and activity don’t always equal connectivity.- TerKeurst, page 43

 She then began to recall different situations in her life where she had problems connecting whether it been with her husband, other writers or a women’s group.
-She realized that she at some point felt inadequate; everyone else’s ideas were more creative, better thought out, pride kept the silent treatment going, and her contributions weren’t enough.
+She realized that she, at some point, felt inadequate; everyone else’s ideas were more creative, better thought out, pride kept the silent treatment going, and her contributions weren’t enough.
 But then there was a moment of clarity where she came to herself and recognized that it was her, her lack of planning and most of all “not being prepared in advance with the fullness of God.”
-These were unrealistic expectations she had, that if she showed up she would be invited in.
+She realized that she had unrealistic expectations, which were if she showed up she would be invited in.

 Unrealistic neediness is actually greediness in disguise.
 It’s saying “My needs and desires deserve to tap into or possibly even deplete yours.- TerKeurst, page 45